 The most common investment made by limited partnerships is in real estate.

 Joint venture is a rarely used term, but it is an arrangement whereby two or more parties agree to work together to achieve a specific goal.
 Most commonly used in construction whereby a project is too intensive or the restrictions for application are elevated that no single small business can meet the requirements.
 Therefore, two or more similar businesses agree to cooperate and combine resources to comply with the restrictions.
 Most often it is a capital intensive operation and therefore a larger operation is required.

 An example may be two electrician installers agree to work a project together in order to meet the minimum number of qualified electrician requirements for a government construction project.

 Now that I have introduced the different types of partnerships, I am going to explain the first section of a partnership agreement.
 This is often referred to as the introductory section or the primary resolution.
 Most partnership agreements use the term ‘Article’ to separate the agreement into the basic areas of understanding.
-So this is Article I.
+This is Article I:

 Article I – Introductory Matters